Coolidge effect: Means of sexual recognition for mates

-Though there is not just a single reason for why males will choose a novel partner, there have been experiments that show that the major determining factor for detecting a novel partner is through olfactory preference.
-An experiment using Long-Evans rats, showed that odour played a major role in distinguishing the difference between a novel partner and familiar partner.
+Though there is not just a single reason why males will choose a novel partner, there have been experiments that show that the major determining factor for detecting a novel partner is olfactory preference.
+An experiment using Long-Evans rats, showed that odor played a major role in distinguishing the difference between a novel partner and familiar partner.
 In their experiment, Carr et al. paired each male rat with a female rat and allowed them to mate.
-Male rats were then tested for preference through the use of an apparatus which had two cylinders that were attached to their home cage, and contained the familiar female and the novel female in each cylinder.
-Caps at the end of these cylinders prevented access to the females, but had a hole in them to allow their odours to pass through to the male's cage.
+Male rats were then tested for preference through the use of an apparatus that had two cylinders that were attached to their home cage and contained the familiar female and the novel female in each cylinder.
+Caps at the end of these cylinders prevented access to the females but had a hole in them to allow their odors to pass through to the male's cage.
 Before the testing phase, the females were removed, and then the caps were removed to allow the male to explore both cylinders.
 From this experiment, they found that males preferred the scent of the novel female.
-While these males did not have access to these females to demonstrate mating preferences, this odour preference is believed to reflect promiscuous behaviour, and therefore be important to the male mating strategy.
-In an earlier experiment, also conducted by Carr et al., they found that unlike male rats, female rats preferred the odour of a familiar partner rather than the odour of a novel partner.
-Another study also examined not only olfactory preference, but what part of the brain targeted the olfactory preference.
-In this study, male hamsters were given lesions to either the hippocampus or the perirhinal-entorhinal cortex, or received a sham treatment.
+While these males did not have access to these females to demonstrate mating preferences, this odor preference is believed to reflect promiscuous behavior, and therefore be important to the male mating strategy.

+In an earlier experiment, also conducted by Carr et al., they found that, unlike male rats, female rats preferred the odor of a familiar partner rather than the odor of a novel partner.

+Another study also examined not only olfactory preference but also what part of the brain targeted the olfactory preference.
+In this study, male hamsters were given lesions to either the hippocampus or the perirhinal-entorhinal cortex or received a sham treatment.
 Then the hamsters were allowed to mate with a female hamster until they became satiated.
 All subjects were then presented with two anesthetized females, one of whom was the female they had previously copulated with, while the other was a novel female.
-Hamsters with sham and hippocampal lesions investigated the anogenital region of the novel females for a significantly longer period of time in comparison to the familiar female.
-Males with lesions to the perirhinal-entorhinal cortex did not show a preference for either a familiar or novel female, and spent a similar amount of time investigating the anogenital region of both females.
+Hamsters with sham and hippocampal lesions investigated the anogenital region of the novel females for a significantly longer period in comparison to the familiar females.
+Males with lesions to the perirhinal-entorhinal cortex did not show a preference for either a familiar or novel female and spent a similar amount of time investigating the anogenital region of both females.
 The results from this study revealed that the perirhinal-entorhinal cortex region of the brain in golden hamsters is crucial for the recognition of familiar conspecifics and certain social behaviors.
 The conclusion from this experiment was also consistent in rats and monkeys, since damage to this region of the brain impaired standard recognition memory, which would suggest that the hippocampal region of the brain is not crucial in social behavior memory, but rather, the perirhinal-entorhinal cortex.